Recognition of same-sex unions in Eswatini: Restrictions

 Eswatini law does not recognise same-sex marriages.
 The Marriage Act (Act 47 of 1964; uMtsetfo weMshado) does not expressly forbid same-sex marriages and does not contain a definition of marriage.
 However, it generally refers to married spouses as "bridegroom" and "bride".
 The Constitution of Eswatini also does not explicitly address same-sex marriages.
 Article 27(1) of the Constitution states that "[m]en and women of marriageable age have a right to marry and found a family."
 Human rights attorney Sibusiso Nhlabatsi has argued that the article constitutionally bans same-sex marriage; however, the wording has not been challenged in court.
 Nhlabatsi has called on activists to challenge the laws, "Therefore, the LGBTI community should push for the amendment of the Constitution so that they are accommodated.
 After all the constitution guarantees the right to equality, the right to dignity and the freedom of choice or conscience."
 Article 27(2) of the Constitution further states that:

 Marriage shall be entered into only with the free and full consent of the intending spouses.
 (Note: Umshado uyangenelwa kuphela uma ngabe labobantfu bakhululekile kantsi futsi banemvume yabo lephelele yekushada lomuntfu labamshadako.)

 Additionally, customary marriages are recognised through traditional unwritten Swazi law, allowing for polygamous marriages in Eswatini.
 Civil unions, which would offer some of the rights, benefits and obligations of marriage, are also not recognised in Eswatini.
 In May 2022, a spokesperson for the Communist Party of Swaziland, banned by King Mswati III in 2011 and headquartered in Mpumalanga, South Africa, criticised the government's opposition to LGBT rights.
 "The fact of the matter is that the Government is relying on colonial laws and colonial morality to deny the LGBTI community their fundamental rights.
 The laws still discriminate against all groups outside heterosexual relations, marriages of LGBTI people remain banned", the spokesperson said.
 They accused the government of "hiding the truth as the progressive Swazi society had long accepted the LGBTI community but it was Mswati's autocracy that was refusing to accept them as human beings."
+King Mswati III reiterated the government's opposition to same-sex marriage in April 2026, stating that "Eswatini's approach to marriage is guided by moral principles that have shaped Swati society for generations".